Mohammad Bazlul Huda: Trial

 On 2 October 1996, AFM Mohitul Islam filed a case over the murder of Sheikh Mujib and most of his family members in 1975.
 Dhaka sessions court on 8 November 1998 had given death sentences to Huda and 14 co-defendants.
 The convicts filled an appeal with Bangladesh High Court.
 The High court gave a split verdict with one judge confirming the death penalty of all 15 while another confirmed it for 10 of the accused on 14 December 2000.
 A third judge only confirmed the sentence of 12 of the accused.
 On 19 November 2009, Bangladesh Supreme Court confirmed the death sentences of 12 of the accused.
 On 1996, Huda was arrested in Bangkok, Thailand on charges of shoplifting and ordered to be deported to Bangladesh.
 He declared himself stateless and applied for asylum with the U.N.
 High Commissioner for Refugees.

 Death

-On 28 January 2010, Huda was supposedly hanged at Dhaka Central Jail along with 4 other co-conspirators.
-But in August 2024, a video has become viral where his brother claimed and revealed that he was not hanged, instead he was slaughtered by former Prime Minister Sheikh Hasina herself, for being involved in the execution of her family on 15 August 1975 and also the photos of him having marks on his throat indicating that he was indeed slaughtered instead of hanged.
-His family claimed that then-Prime Minister and Sheikh Mujibur Rahman's daughter Sheikh Hasina herself slaughtered him by cutting his throat on 28 January 2010 at the jail.
-According to some newspapers, the electricity went off in the jail and the surrounding area at 11:40 PM that night.
-Just 20 minutes before the power outage, five coffins were brought in.
-During the blackout, two Pajero jeeps with tinted windows entered the jail.
-In one of these jeeps, Sheikh Hasina was allegedly present.
-Some sources suggest that Huda was never taken to the gallows that night.
-Instead, he was kept in a room in the administrative building.
-After the other four killers were hanged, Hasina allegedly went to that room, where a Hindu executioner, brought in from Kashimpur Jail, was waiting.
-Four men reportedly held Huda down while Hasina placed one of her feet on his chest, and the executioner slaughtered him.
-According to an eyewitness, Huda's blood stained Hasina's saree, Bazlul Huda was slaughtered to death by Sheikh Hasina rather than being hanged to death like his comrades.
+On 28 January 2010, Huda was hanged at Dhaka Central Jail along with 4 other co-conspirators.
+Sheikh Hasina was allegedly present.She saw her father's murderer hanging.
 After the fall of Hasina, Huda's family filed a murder case on her and others for his alleged killing.